US Commerce chief seeks trade, tourism boost in China talks | Politics

 China's ambassador to the United States, Xie Feng, who met Raimondo last week, said China seeks "mutual respect, peaceful coexistence and win-win cooperation".
 The White House this month moved to start prohibiting some U.S. investment in sensitive technologies in China and plans to soon finalize sweeping export restrictions on advanced semiconductors adopted in October.

-'MANY CHALLENGES' Raimondo, the fourth high-level U.S. official to visit China recently, is the first commerce secretary to visit in seven years.
+'MANY CHALLENGES' Raimondo, the fourth high-level U.S. official to visit China recently, is the first commerce secretary to make the trip in seven years.

 She spoke to more than 100 senior business leaders before the visit and vowed to raise their concerns.
 "There are so many challenges to doing business in China and exporting to China and China's unfair trading practices have hurt American workers and companies," Raimondo said.

 Wendy Cutler, vice president of the Asia Society Policy Institute, said that with a possible visit to the U.S. by President Xi Jinping less than three months away, "Beijing has an interest in working with the United States to identify practical areas in the economic relationship where cooperation may be possible."
-Raimondo, who will visit Beijing and Shanghai, also wants to boost travel and tourism between the two countries.
+Raimondo also wants to boost travel and tourism between the two countries.

-China and the United States agreed this month to double the number of flights permitted between them - still a fraction of the number before COVID.
+China and the United States agreed this month to double the number of flights permitted between them - still a fraction of the number before the pandemic.
 If China returned to 2019 U.S. tourism levels, it would add $30 billion to the U.S. economy and 50,000 U.S. jobs, Raimondo said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)